ramda/ramda-fantasy/docs/IO.md

 ## Interaction

 An `IO` instance implements the monad specification, allowing the results of the actions to be transformed or chained together.
-The `forkIO` method can then be called to finally execute the action.
+The `runIO` method can then be called to finally execute the action.
 Execution of an `IO` instance is recommended to be delegated to the outer edges of an application, to the point where an application will consist of a single `IO` instance at the entry point.